CaMeLs Can Use Computers Too: System-level Security for Computer Use Agents: Discussion

 \textbf{Better Benchmarks.} Many of the tasks found in OSWorld are ill-defined ("\textit{Increase font here"}), unmeasurable automatically \footnote{30 tasks in OSWorld, e.g., \url{https://github.com/xlang-ai/OSWorld/blob/cbc3b590ff7573034e5614ba74a4b1483a0e75b5/evaluation_examples/examples/chrome/ae78f875-5b98-4907-bbb5-9c737fc68c03.json}}, and are inherently data independent (e.g., "\textit{get to natural products at \url{drugs.com}}", where there is no explicit button to go there and the agent either needs to explore or know what precise buttons to click).

 \textbf{Reflection on Costs and Security Scaling.} We observe that pass@5 significantly improves performance.
 Because CaMeL samples plans unconditionally of prior failures, it is possible to sample multiple plans in parallel or combine them into a comprehensive super-plan.
-This indicates that CaMeL in CUAs scales favorably with model inference costs and speed.
-In other words, as foundational models become more efficient, high-security control flow should become increasingly accessible.
-In fact, when running the pass@20 we observe that Claude scales even further in performance, as we show in~\Cref{fig:claude_scaling}, to approximately $73\%$ by pass@20.
+This indicates that CaMeL in CUAs scales favorably with model inference costs: as foundational models become more efficient, high-security control flow should become increasingly accessible.
+In fact, when running the pass@20 we observe that Claude scales even further in performance, as we show in~\Cref{fig:claude_scaling} in~\cref{sec:app:scaling_claude}, to approximately $73\%$ by pass@20.

-\textbf{Usage overhead.} We compute the total token throughput count with CaMeL+OSWorld and Fides+OSWorld.
-Adding our version of CaMeL alone induces a x\textit{1.88} token count increase compared with the non defended agent, and a x\textit{29.60} increase for Fides+OSWorld.
-The latter is explained by the iterative querying of the planner model with the redacted variables during execution, which introduces an approximate of \textit{max\_steps} more tokens.
-This token count increase, though relatively low for CaMeL+OSWorld alone, increases significantly with the added defenses, up to x\textit{6.57} more tokens are used with CaMeL+Multi-Modal Consensus.
-More details and ablations on different setups of defenses and on the different parts of CaMeL+OSWorld can be found in \cref{app:token_count}.